pmndrs/react-three-flex/README.md

 ## Usage

-The layout works with two components, `<Flex />` as container and `<Box />` as a wrapper for 3D objects.

-You simply wrap your 3D objects in different `<Box />` instances inside a flex container.
-This way they will be automatically placed in the 3D space, just like a DOM Flexbox.
+You simply create layouts by wrapping your 3D objects in different `<Box />` instances inside a `<Flex />` container.
+This way they will be automatically placed in the 3D space following the flexbox specification, just like in the DOM.

 ```jsx
 import { Flex, Box } from 'react-three-flex'